Indiana University of Pennsylvania

 In his first season with the program, Stauffer led Pitt-Bradford to the 2002 AMCC championships as the team shot 306, three shots better than runner-up La Roche.
 The Panthers had three different golfers post top 10 finishes.

-Stauffer has directed Pitt-Bradford to four top three finishes at the AMCC championships, and he was named the 2005 AMCC Coach of the Year after the Panthers finished third.
-He has coached 18 all-conference performers as well as the 2004 AMCC Player of the Year and the 2009 Newcomer of the Year.
+Stauffer has directed Pitt-Bradford to five top three finishes at the AMCC championships, and he was also named the 2005 AMCC Coach of the Year after the Panthers finished third.
+He has coached 22 all-conference performers as well as the 2004 AMCC Player of the Year and the 2009 Newcomer of the Year.

 Stauffer, who is a case manager at FCI McKean, played on the Bradford High golf squad before graduating in 1981.
 He played collegiality at Indiana University of Pennsylvania, leading the Crimson Hawks to a pair of NCAA Division II tournament appearances.
 He also led Indiana to the 1984 ECAC Championship with a second-place finish individually.

-Stauffer received the Coach of the Year award in 2005 leading the Panthers to a third place finish.
+Stauffer received the Coach of the Year award in 2013 after leading the Panthers to a second place finish, the best in school history.
+He also received with award in 2005 with a third place finish.